gumloop/guMCP/src/servers/quickbooks/README.md

 python src/servers/quickbooks/main.py auth
 ```

 This will start the OAuth flow and save your credentials locally.
+By default, the credentials will be stored at `~/.config/gumcp/quickbooks/local.json`.
+Each user's credentials are stored in separate files based on their user ID.

 ## Features